Macedonians (ethnic group): World War II and Yugoslav nation-state building

 Metodija Andonov-Čento was the first president of the Yugoslav Republic of Macedonia after the Second World War.

 The available data indicates that despite the policy of assimilation, pro-Bulgarian sentiments among the Macedonian Slavs in Yugoslavia were still sizable during the interwar period as a result of the repressive Serbianisation policy.
-(Note: See:) Although a Macedonian national consciousness was growing as well, until then it was espoused only by some intellectual circles.
+(Note: See:) Soon after the Bulgarian occupation, the authorities realized that only part of the Slavic Macedonians felt Bulgarian or was pro-Bulgarian.
+Because of that, the Bulgarian authorities initiated a program of intense Bulgarisation.
+Although a Macedonian national consciousness was growing as well, until then it was espoused only by some intellectual circles.
 The sense of belonging to a separate Macedonian nation gained credence during World War II when ethnic Macedonian communist partisan movement was formed.
 The Yugoslav communists recognized the existence of a Macedonian nationality during WWII to quiet fears of the Macedonian population that a communist Yugoslavia would continue to implement the former policy of Serbianization.
+Harsh treatment by occupying Bulgarian troops reduced the pro-Bulgarian orientation of the Macedonian Slavs even more, which made them embrace the emerging Macedonian identity.
+The wartime Bulgarisation policies, national chauvinism and suffering backlash, led even some anti-Yugoslav Macedonians that returned from exile to seek allies among the communists.
 In 1943 the Communist Party of Macedonia was established and the resistance movement grew up.
 After the World War II ethnic Macedonian institutions were created in the three parts of the region of Macedonia, then under communist control, including the establishment of the People's Republic of Macedonia within the Socialist Federal Republic of Yugoslavia (SFRJ).
 The codification of Macedonian language and the recognition of the Macedonian nation had as a main goal to finally subvert the Bulgarian irredentism towards Yugoslav Macedonia, as well the claims that Macedonians are Bulgarians, the same applying to the Serbian claims that Macedonians were Serbs, and their Greater Serbia idea.
+The overwhelming majority of the Slavic population in Macedonia accepted the emerging Macedonian national identity without a problem.
 As a result, Yugoslavia subdued the pro-Bulgarian feeling among parts of its population.
 Bulgarian sources claim around 100,000 pro-Bulgarian elements were imprisoned for violations of the special Law for the Protection of Macedonian National Honour, and 1,260 were allegedly killed.
+However, these figures have been questioned by some Bulgarian researchers, also noting that the assertion that these individuals were persecuted and killed solely on account of their Bulgarian national consciousness is deceptive.